ekamperi/ekamperi.github.io/_posts/2021-03-30-gaussian-process-regression.md

 ## A simple 1D GP prediction example

-Let us consider a contrived one-dimensional problem where the response variable $$y$$ is a merely a sinusoid measured at eight equally spaced
+Let us consider a contrived one-dimensional problem where the response variable $$y$$ is merely a sinusoid measured at eight equally spaced
 $$x$$ locations in the span of a single period $$[0, 2\pi]$$.
 This example is [taken from here](https://bookdown.org/rbg/surrogates/chap5.html), and we reimplement it with *Mathematica* (the original implementation is in *R*).

 {% highlight mathematica %}